Parallel Contests for Crowdsourcing Reviews: Existence and Quality of Equilibria: Introduction

 The restrictions faced by Project Catalyst would apply to most blockchain solutions.
 Due to the crowdsourced nature of the process and their anonymous nature any mechanism used needs to be simple, clearly fair, and robust.
 Contrary to the approach possible in budget feasible mechanism design, or the use of the revelation principle in the contest literature, it is very difficult to elicit truthful information from the voters: there is no way to charge them for not delivering on their promise or to finely differentiate their quality of service.
 Additionally, requiring them to `lock' a certain amount of funds prior to producing the reviews would be highly unpopular as well, in a platform whose goal is to maximize participation.
-In that regard, even users who might not be equally skilled should have a reason to participate and develop their skill.
-Finally, the voters themselves can select which proposals to write reviews for, given their motivation, expertise and time restrictions.
+Essentially, in order to maximize robustness (to agents that might promise to participate and then disappear, or who could flood the system with useless reviews, etc.) rewards can only be given for complete reviews, after these have been produced.
+In that regard, we need to be careful so that even users who might not be particularly skilled have a reason to participate and build experience for future iterations.
+Finally, the system should be designed without any assumption about the CA's: given their anonymity, only they should have the freedom to select which proposals to write reviews for, given their motivation, expertise and time restrictions.
+As we will show, even though we shift the entire weight of the system to the anonymous users, good quality outcomes (comparable to a centralised setting with more advanced `know your customer' techniques) can be attained.